esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: /components/images/lvgl_switch.png
     :align: left

-The easiest way to integrate a LVGL :ref:`lvgl-wgt-swi` widget and a switch or light on your display board is by using :ref:`automations <automation>` to link together triggers and states of them:
+The easiest way to integrate an LVGL :ref:`lvgl-wgt-swi` widget and a switch or light is with :ref:`automations <automation>`:

 .. code-block:: yaml